Affiliate commission: best affiliate marketing compensation models

 What is an average affiliate commission rate?

 First of all, a higher commission rate doesn’t automatically translate into more affiliate income.
 There are other factors that make an impact such as product price and market demand and whether it’s a flat fee, one-time or recurring commission, or a combination of them.
 These will be discussed in more detail later.
 In general, however, we can identify a threshold that should be met to appear attractive to most affiliates and to stand up to competitors’ offers.

 Given how much variation there is in commission rates in different industries, it’s better to make comparisons only within the same niche.
 In general, more expensive luxury products offer lower commission rates for affiliates than low-end products.

 In the SaaS niche, the average percentage of the sales price paid to affiliates seems to range between 15 and 25.
 The modal commission rate is 20%, which you’ve likely come across when assessing different programs.
-It’s also the rate we have in our Supermetrics affiliate program.
+It’s also the rate we have in our Supermetrics partner program.

 As an affiliate manager, if you decide to go below the average, you need a compelling reason for doing so.
 Even if your product is exceptional, anything below the modal rate means that you’re going to struggle with affiliate recruitment and should probably stick to a referral program.